geoluther/splash---newsletter-July-2015/drawings-copy.md

 Drawing for Denver Concert Weekend Getaway
 -------------------------------------------

 You and your sweetie are going for an urban weekend adventure in Denver.
 Two nights, two shows, two dinners on us.
 You’ll get a pair of 3-day tickets to Riot Fest.
 You are dining at Fourteen Seventy-Two and Dougherty’s Neighborhood Pub.
 AND, we’ll put you up for two nights at the Curtis, Doubletree Hilton.
-Located in the heart of downtown Denver, the 336-room Curtis recently completed an extensive $7 million renovation that included upgrades to all 336 guest rooms, a lobby expansion and the creation of 13 “hyper themed” suites all featuring custom art by Colorado artists, unique flooring and decorations.
-Available suites include a Star Trek suite on the “Sci-Fi” floor and a Jimmy Buffett room on the “Mad About Music” floor.
+Located in the heart of downtown Denver, the 336-room Curtis recently completed an extensive $7 million renovation that included upgrades to all 336 guest rooms, a lobby expansion and the creation of 13 "hyper themed" suites all featuring custom art by Colorado artists, unique flooring and decorations.
+Available suites include a Star Trek suite on the "Sci-Fi" floor and a Jimmy Buffett room on the "Mad About Music" floor.
 For more information, please visit www.thecurtis.com.

 *Offered Friday, July 10th:*